Setup Heroku app on naked domain with SSL using DNS registrar not supporting ALIAS record via Cloudflare

 To combine above knowledge we can setup Cloudflare and point our preferred DNS registrar to Cloudflare nameservers.
 This way we will have naked domain, with added benefits of Cloudflare’s features.

-At the end of this guide our page will be hosted under https://petstore.com
+At the end of this guide our page will be hosted under https://petstore.com, all below addresses will lead to it:

 - http://petstore.com